itmat/CAMPAREE/README.md

 ## Quick Start Guide

-This guide will walk you through basic installation and useage of CAMPAREE running a simulation on a simplified dataset consisting of a mouse genome truncated to about 6 million bases and two samples of reads that align there.
+This guide will walk you through basic installation and usage of CAMPAREE running a simulation on a simplified dataset consisting of a mouse genome truncated to about 6 million bases and two samples of reads that align there.

 ### Installation